GrinonBarrett/Taksidos/Extras/Pantheon.md

 ###### Please forgive as this one will take time to move from one section of notes.

-## Lazine
+## Meolasine
-Lazine deities are shared with outside cultures and are not exactly a trademark of the lazine culture.
-Likewise, deities of other cultures may also see some tributes from the lazine peoples.
+Meolasine deities are shared with outside cultures and are not exactly a trademark of the lmeolasine culture.
+Likewise, deities of other cultures may also see some tributes from the meolas peoples.
 This pantheon represents the core of deities which the state supports publicly.

 #### Othmazdo
 A god of life, death, and vengeance.